When Automated Program Repair Meets Regression Testing -- An Extensive Study on 2 Million Patches: Related work

 \section{Related work}

+Since Section~\ref{sec:motivation} presents background about RTS and APR, here we focus on other regression testing techniques and the closely related work for improving APR efficiency.

+\parabf{Regression Testing.} Besides RTS, researchers also propose other two categories of regression testing techniques, i.e., Regression Test Prioritization (RTP)~\cite{DBLP:journals/tse/LiHH07, DBLP:journals/ac/Lou0ZH19, DBLP:conf/icsm/QiML13} and Test-Suite Reduction (TSR)~\cite{DBLP:journals/stvr/YooH12}.
+With the common goal of accelerating regression testing, RTP reorders test executions for earlier fault detection, while TSR removes \emph{redundant} tests permanently according to certain testing requirements.
+Since it is often challenging to identify \emph{redundant} tests, TSR can incur fault detection loss and is not as widely adopted (compared to RTS and RTP).
+This study excludes TSR because it may produce incorrect patch validation results and reduce the APR accuracy.

-Since we have discussed the background about RTS and APR in Section~\ref{sec:motivation}, in this section, we mainly focus on the closely related work for improving APR efficiency.
-APR is resource consuming due to the large number of generated patches and the non-trivial costs in validating each patch.
-In addition to the large body of APR approaches that aim to reduce the number of generated patches (as mentioned in Section~\ref{sec:apr}), researchers have proposed various approaches to reduce the test executions for each patch.
-For example, Qi~\etal{}~\cite{DBLP:conf/icsm/QiML13} proposed a patch-history-based test prioritization strategy, \trp{}, to schedule test execution order, so that the failure-triggering tests could be executed earlier.
-Later, Mehne~\etal{}~\cite{DBLP:conf/icst/MehneYPSGK18} proposed to reduce the number of test executions for each patch based on statement coverage (i.e., statement-level RTS).
-Similarly, as suggested by Table~\ref{table:revisit}, several existing APR systems also leveraged RTS to accelerate patch validation, e.g., the ARJA family~\cite{DBLP:journals/tse/YuanB20/arja} adopted statement-level RTS and \capgen{}~\cite{DBLP:conf/icse/WenCWHC18} adopted class-level RTS.
-However, there is limited study on the effectiveness of RTS techniques, and our work conducts the first study to extensively investigate the impact of representative RTS techniques on a wide range of state-of-the-art APR systems.
+\parabf{APR Efficiency.} APR is expensive due to the large number of generated patches and non-trivial costs in patch validation.
+In addition to many APR approaches that aim to reduce the number of generated patches (mentioned in Section~\ref{sec:apr}), researchers propose to reduce the number of test executions for each patch\Comment{ by test case prioritization, test suite reduction, and regression test selection}.
+For example, Qi~\etal{}~\cite{DBLP:conf/icsm/QiML13} \Comment{ and Venugopal~\etal{}~\cite{DBLP:conf/icuimc/JangPL19, app10051593}} utilize patch execution history to prioritize tests. \Comment{Fast~\etal{}~\cite{DBLP:conf/gecco/FastGFW10} performed the random and time-aware test suite reduction on the originally-passed tests to accelerate patch validation.} Mehne~\etal{}~\cite{DBLP:conf/icst/MehneYPSGK18} reduce test executions based on statement coverage (i.e., statement-level RTS); similarly, as suggested by Table~\ref{table:revisit}, several existing APR systems also leverage RTS to accelerate patch validation, e.g., the ARJA family~\cite{DBLP:journals/tse/YuanB20/arja} adopts statement-level RTS and \capgen{}~\cite{DBLP:conf/icse/WenCWHC18} adopts class-level RTS.
+In addition, Mechtaev et al.~\cite{DBLP:journals/tosem/MechtaevGTR18} and Just et al.~\cite{DBLP:conf/issta/JustEF14} skip redundant test executions based on program-equivalence, i.e., the test executions of two test-equivalent patches (e.g., exhibiting indistinguishable test results) can be essentially reduced.
+Lou et al.~\cite{DBLP:journals/tse/BentonLLZ22, DBLP:conf/kbse/BentonLLZ20, DBLP:conf/issta/LouGLZZHZ20} unify the fault localization and program repair to narrow down the search space of the buggy location, so as to further facilitate the debugging process.